What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

-The inscriptions inside the church as well as the weekly mess and other ceremonies held inside the church are all in German, as this was a predominantly Saxon town until the 19th century.
+The inscriptions inside the church as well as the weekly service and other ceremonies held inside the church, are all in German, as this was a predominantly Saxon town until the 19th century.

 There is a small entrance fee to visit the church (12 lei =~2.3 Eur), but you are not allowed to take photos.
 That’s why you won’t find any pictures of the church anywhere.